IT-Academy-BCN/ita-challenges-backend/README.md

 This project is a training space where users can reinforce programming skills across the most commonly used languages in the software landscape.

-The ITA-challenges-backend project is built using Java with the Spring Boot framework and reactive programming.
+This project is built using Java with the Spring Boot framework and reactive programming.

-Students enrolled in the IT Academy program at Barcelona Activa are an integral part of this project, as they collaborate in its development and use the application to improve their programming skills.
+Junior developers enrolled in the IT Academy program at Barcelona Activa are an integral part of this project, as they collaborate in its development and use the application to improve their programming skills.
-Students have the opportunity to work in a real development environment, tackling new features, solving problems in existing code, correcting errors, and fostering teamwork.
+They have the opportunity to work in a real development environment, tackling new features, solving problems in existing code, correcting errors, and fostering teamwork.

 This project exists thanks to all the people who contribute.